s2t2/tweet-analysis-2020/README.md

 ### Twitter API Credentials

-Obtain credentials which provide read access to the Twitter API.
+If you want to collect tweets or user friends, obtain credentials which provide read access to the Twitter API.
 Set the environment variables `TWITTER_CONSUMER_KEY`, `TWITTER_CONSUMER_SECRET`, `TWITTER_ACCESS_TOKEN`, and `TWITTER_ACCESS_TOKEN_SECRET` accordingly (see environment variable setup below).

 ### Google BigQuery and API Credentials

-The tweets are stored in a Google BigQuery database, so we'll need BigQuery credentials to access the data.
+The massive volume of tweets are stored in a Google BigQuery database, so we'll need BigQuery credentials to access the data.
 From the [Google Cloud console](https://console.cloud.google.com/), enable the BigQuery API, then generate and download the corresponding service account credentials.
 Move them into the root directory of this repo as "credentials.json", and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable accordingly (see environment variable setup below).

 ### Google Cloud Storage

-The network graph objects are so large that trying to construct them on a laptop is not feasible due to memory constraints.
-So we need to run various graph construction scripts on a larger remote server.
-Storage on Heroku servers is ephemeral, so we'll save the files to a Google Cloud Storage bucket instead.
+There will be many twitter user network graph objects generated, and they can be so large that trying to construct them on a laptop is not feasible due to memory constraints.
+So there may be need to run various graph construction scripts on a larger remote server.
+File storage on a Heroku server is ephemeral, so we'll save the files to a Google Cloud Storage bucket so they persist.
 Create a new bucket or gain access to an existing bucket, and set the `GCS_BUCKET_NAME` environment variable accordingly (see environment variable setup below).

 FYI: in the bucket, there will also exist some temporary tables used by BigQuery during batch job performances, so we're namespacing the storage of graph data under "storage/data", which is a mirror of the local "data" directory.